Popular Action (Peru): Later years

 For the 2011 national election, the party joined forces with We Are Peru and Possible Peru to form the Possible Peru Electoral Alliance.
 The presidential candidate was former Peru's president and leader of Possible Peru, Alejandro Toledo.
 The alliance ended in the fourth place in the national election, with 15.6% of the popular vote.

 For the 2016 national election, the party ran alone for the first time since 2000, when Congressman Víctor Andrés García Belaúnde ran against the sitting president Alberto Fujimori, and it was the first time since 2006 that Popular Action participated with a party member as a presidential candidate when former President Valentín Paniagua ran for office.
 The presidential candidate was Alfredo Barnechea, journalist and political analyst, who won the party's primaries with 52% of the votes, defeating Mesías Guevara (40%), the party's president for the 2014–2018 term, the lawyer Beatríz Mejía (6%) and former Deputy Alejandro Montoya (2%).
 Popular Action ended in fourth place in the national election, with 6.97% of the popular vote.
 This was the best result for Popular Action since 1985.
 For the 2016–2021 term, AP had five congressmen out of 130 representing the party, until the snap election in 2020, when it increased its representation to 25 congressmen until the end of the 2016–2021 term.
 In the 2021 elections, Lescano placed 5th in a fractured race of 18 candidates while the party gained 16 seats for the 2021–2026 congressional term.
 On 26 July 2021, an alliance led by Popular Action member María del Carmen Alva successfully negotiated an agreement to gain control of Peru's Congress.

-Doctrine

-Popularactionism is the name that has been given to the party's ideological doctrine.
-It is pointed out that the main feature of his thinking is a situational humanism.

-Popularactionism considers that the role of the State should be limited to regulating and encouraging private enterprise and sustainable development.
-Within the main feature of his theory, situational humanism, it considers in the Peruvian case that it is specifically inspired by what has been called "Peru as Doctrine".

-It affirms that the proclamation is of a "democratic, nationalist and revolutionary" court:
+Ideology and position